 Project Leaders are the two people who have submitted the final proposal and accepted the responsibility for the organization and leadership of a civic engagement trip.
-It is required that a team has two Project Leaders.

 Project Leader Responsibilities

 We’re excited that you’re interested in organizing and leading a civic engagement project with the ABP!
 This could be a life-changing experience for you, your team, the community with which you will work, and even the communities of which you are a part.

 Organizing and running an ABP trip, however, is a lot of work and responsibility.
 Below is a list of what will be expected of you, as a Project Leader.

 As the group’s organizer and leader, you will be responsible for:

 - Ensuring the group follows all ABP policies and procedures, including adhering to deadlines and attending trainings